sidmulajkar/sidsblog/sidmulajkar/content/posts/best-javascript-resources.md

 Conclusion
 ```

 Here are the top best JavaScript blogs to improve your coding skills.
-The blogs and mix of other content types will help you to keep up with new changes in JavaScript field, and improve yourself accordingly.
+The blogs and mix of other content types will help you to keep up with new changes in JavaScript field and improve yourself accordingly.

 Also, don’t forget to leave a mail on how the JavaScript post page can be improved and want more **in-depth content** then also drop us a mail regarding this.
 We are listening!